 How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

-The keffiyehs worn by the Palestinians are now a mixture of wool and cotton to enable quick drying and keep the wearers' heads warm.
-It is folded in half like a triangle and worn across the forehead.
+Palestinian keffiyehs are now made of a mixture of wool and cotton, which allows them to dry quickly and keeps the wearers' heads warm.
+They are folded in half like a triangle and worn across the forehead.

-In the past, people wore the Keffiyeh with the 'taqiyah cap' or wrapped around the rim of a 'fez cap.'
-The red and white Keffiyeh is popular in Jordan and Saudi Arabia, known as 'shemagh made.'
+In the past, people wore the Keffiyeh with the 'taqiyah cap' or wrapped it around the rim of a 'fez cap.'
+The red and white Keffiyeh, known as 'shemagh made,' is popular in Jordan and Saudi Arabia.

 Sometimes, it has tassels on its sides that indicate status symbols.
 It is made of cotton or flax.
-The bigger the tassel, the higher the status the wearer occupies in society.
-Meanwhile, the Keffiyeh in Yemen is available in a red-white-and black-white pattern.
+The bigger the tassel, the higher the wearer's status in society.
+Meanwhile, the Keffiyeh in Yemen is available in red, white, and black-white patterns.

 Benefits of using a Keffiyeh